Some Truths about Carbs

 Healthy eating works!

 Here’s just one example showing that a wholesome, health-boosting diet really makes a difference.
-A slim, active women in her late 50s came to me with new diagnosis of prediabetes and a very strong family history of type 2 diabetes.
+A slim, active woman in her late 50s came to me with new diagnosis of prediabetes and a very strong family history of type 2 diabetes.
 Her diet was already pretty good, but we tweaked it to make it better.
 She started eating meals instead of grazing.
 She included high-fiber foods with most meals and snacks – more fruits, vegetables, and healthy starches like lentils, oats and others.
 Within just weeks, she dropped her A1C (a measure of average blood sugar levels over about 3 months) from 6.2% to 5.5%, which is in the normal range!
 With her genetics, there’s no guarantee that she won’t move back to the prediabetes or diabetes range, but this story is proof that a wholesome diet including carbohydrates – healthy carbs – can be quite helpful.

 Leave a Reply